Nuggets vs. Lakers Predictions & Picks - Western Conference Finals Game 2

 Nuggets Performance Insights

-- With 28.9 assists per game, the Nuggets are second-best in the league in the category.
+- With 28.9 dimes per game, the Nuggets are second-best in the league in the category.

+- The Nuggets rank fourth-best in the NBA with a three-point shooting percentage of 37.9%.
+They rank 18th in the league by sinking 11.8 treys per contest.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.